alexjvr1/Manuscripts/Chp2_CHdata_LFMM.md

 #####CHN
 snmf K = 4

+This is the old way of doing it (but I keep this here since this is how these projects were run).
+The new way is to export and import LFMM:

 Copy everything to the mac.
-And remember to change all the paths in the .lfmmProject file
+And remember to change all the paths in the .lfmmProject file.

 delimiter can be anything.
 I'm using # here because I have / in my filenames.
 ```